diggsweden/open-source-project-template/templates/CONTRIBUTING.md

 - [Standard for Public Code](https://standard.publiccode.net/)
   - Ensures our project meets criteria for public code quality and sustainability.

-Contributors are encouraged to familiarize themselves with these guidelines and help us uphold these standards in their contributions.
+Please familiarize yourself with these guidelines and help us maintain these standards in your contributions.

 ***Happy contributing!***